0x0m/writeups/tryhackme/sea_surfer/README.md

 /var/log/apache2/error.log
 ```

-Tried to read wp-config.php.
+We tried to read wp-config.php.
 We know that the website is being run out of /var/www, so the file is somewhere in the directory/subdirectory.
 The last one worked.
 ```
 /var/www/wp-config.php
 /var/www/html/wp-config.php